vektor-inc/x-t9/readme.txt

 [ Design Tuning ] Header pattern update
 [ Bug fix ] Fix not intend horizontal scrollbar display [ Bug fix ] Fix content width control
+[ Bug fix ] Add restriction to alignfull and alignwide that in the columns block of has sidebar

 1.13.0
 [ Specification Change ] Font size system